lmcrean/steam-report-mern/docs/issues/1_monorepo.md

 # Next Steps

+- TODO Tuesday:
-1. TODO Deploy from the client directory and try and get the API working.
+    - [ ] Debug further back in development, try and get the API working in the console.log.
-2. TODO document findings in new stackoverflow post.
+- TODO Wednesday:
+    - [ ] Fix the bug.